nixxou/Keyboard2Xinput/README.md

 Make sure to adapt the paths to you configuration!

+## FAQ
+### throws do not work in Mortal Kombat XI/Injustice 2
+This happens when you use a 6 button-joystick setup and must use 2 simultaneous buttons to trigger some moves.
+These games handle inputs differently (not sure how, but it seems they are way stricter on timings).
+See the *pollInterval* parameter in the config file to hendle these games.
 ## Troubleshooting
 A file named k2x.log should be created each time the program runs.
 It contains detailed information on the keys pressed (even if they're not mapped).
 You can hop in [ArcadeControls.com forums](http://forum.arcadecontrols.com/index.php/topic,158047.0.html) if you run into problems, I'll do my best to help you.